Carte de l'Égypte (Description de l'Égypte)

 The Carte de l'Égypte (Map of Egypt), from the Description de l'Égypte, was the first triangulation-based map of Egypt, Syria and Palestine.
 The mapmaking expedition was led by Pierre Jacotin.
 It was used as the basis for many maps of the region for much of the nineteenth century.

 It was originally prepared during the 1799-1800 French campaign in Egypt and Syria.
 Despite the maps being dated 1818 and 1826, they were not published until 1828–30.
+Its full title was Carte geographique de l'Egypte et des pays environnans; in English: “Geographic map of Egypt and the surrounding countries”.

 The maps can be seen in detail at Wikimedia Commons: Carte topographique de l'Égypte.